All That Glitters: Britain's Next Jewellery Star: Series 1 (2021)

 The first series of All That Glitters: Britain's Next Jewellery Star started on 13 April 2021 and aired for six episodes, concluding on 18 May.
 The series was hosted by Katherine Ryan and the judges were Shaun Leane and Solange Azagury-Partridge.
 The final was won by Hugo Johnson, with Dan Musselwhite and Tamara Gomez as runners up.

 Series 2 (2022)

 A second series of All That Glitters: Britain's Next Jewellery Star began airing on 25 August 2022 on BBC Two.
-The second episode was delayed by five days to accommodate coverage of the death of Queen Elizabeth II.
+The third episode was delayed by five days to accommodate news coverage of the death of Queen Elizabeth II.
 The series was again hosted by Katherine Ryan, Shaun Leane returned as judge, alongside new judge Dinny Hall, who replaced Solange Azagury-Partridge.
 The final was won by Piers Carpenter, with Emma White and Jack Mitchell as runners up.